medical-mcp

 opentargets-mcp

-Provides a Model Context Protocol (MCP) server that exposes the Open Targets Platform GraphQL API as a set of bioinformatics tools for use with AI agents and other MCP-compatible clients.
+Serves as a Model Context Protocol (MCP) server exposing the Open Targets Platform GraphQL API as a set of structured tools for AI agents and other MCP-compatible clients to access biomedical data.

 platform-mcp

-Enables AI assistants to interact with the Open Targets Platform API for comprehensive target-disease associations and drug discovery data.
+Provides a Model Context Protocol (MCP) server for AI assistants to interact with the Open Targets Platform GraphQL API for drug discovery and target-disease associations.